Skilled Charlotte Pedestrian Injury Lawyers

 Pedestrian Accident Injury and the Law

-If you or someone close to you has been involved in a pedestrian accident, you may be entitled to financial compensation.
+If you or someone close to you has been involved in a pedestrian car accident, you may be entitled to financial compensation.
 North Carolina personal injury law allows victims to seek compensation for medical expenses, physical therapy, lost income, property damage, and pain and suffering caused by the accident.

-A majority of serious accidents are caused by carelessness, inattention or disregard for safety.
+Many serious accidents are caused by carelessness, inattention or disregard for safety.
 A driver who gets distracted by a text message may cause a pedestrian accident by driving through a crosswalk.
 The driver may not have intended to hurt anyone, but through carelessness seriously injured another person.
 Legally, the driver can and should be held liable for the accident he or she caused.

 Frequently Asked Questions About Pedestrian Accidents